anselmenumbisia/jjtech-ci-cd-pipeline-project-k8s/README.md

 - open the source code using VS CODE,
 - click on he search icon on vscode and pass the region "us-east-1" in the SEARCH section and then in the REPLACE section, pass hte name of your OWN REGION.
 - Click on the symbol next to the REPLACE section to apply the changes to ever file in your source code.
-- Ensure to update the account id in the deployment.yaml file in k8s-manifests directory
 - Place all resources in the default namespace

 ## CICD Applications setup